The best way to treat burned dog paws should relate to the severity of the burn.

-The second you notice your dog’s paws are burned or your dog is showing signs of discomfort, run paws under cool water or use a cool compress.
+The second you notice your dog’s paws are burned, or your dog showing signs of discomfort, run their paws under cool water or apply a soothing cool compress.

 If entire chunks of the paw are missing or your dog appears in pain, visit your veterinarian as soon as possible.
-Your vet can identify more serious or deep burns as well as prescribe antibiotics or pain medications as needed.
+Your vet can identify serious, deep burns and prescribe antibiotics or pain medications as needed.

-Aside from strapping your pup in specialised dog shoes that make him walk like the neighborhood rodeo clown, how do you protect your dog’s paws?
+Aside from strapping your pup in specialised dog shoes that make them walk like the neighbourhood rodeo clown, how do you protect your dog’s paws?

 - Walk your dog in the early mornings/evenings.
-Avoid walking the dog in the heat of the day, when the sun beats down, heating the pavement and sand.
+Avoid walking them in the heat of the day, when the pavement and sand are the hottest.

 - Walk your dog on the grass.
 The grass remains cooler than the sidewalk, lessening a dog’s chance of paw pad injuries.
-This makes a trip to a shady park a good option for an afternoon walk in the summertime.
+(A trip to a shady park would be a good option in the summertime)

 And to toughen a dog’s paws, take them for frequent walks on the pavement during cool times of the day.
 This will promote the formation of callus, which makes the skin of the dog’s footpads thicker and less prone to injuries like burns and cuts.